benbalter/benbalter.github.com/_posts/2012-12-26-securing-the-status-quo.md

 [^79]: Silvers, 81 N.Y.U.
 L. Rev. 1844, 1852 (2006) (citing 394 F. Supp.
 2d at 261 (quoting trial testimony of W. Hord Tipton, Chief Information Officer, DOI)).

-[^80]: *Id.* at 1860–61.
+[^80]: *ID.* at 1860–61.

-[^81]: *Id.
+[^81]: *ID.
 See* Jack M. Beermann, Essay, Administrative Failure and Local Democracy: The Politics of DeShaney, 1990 Duke L.J.
 1078, 1105 (Administrative failures may be so low on the political agenda that they will not even be addressed in the electoral process.).

-[^82]: *Id.* at 1862, *See* Beermann, supra note 79, at 1106 (Unelected agents are shielded from direct political scrutiny.
+[^82]: *ID.* at 1862, *See* Beermann, supra note 79, at 1106 (Unelected agents are shielded from direct political scrutiny.
 Thus, given the difficulty of effective oversight, agency actions may not be brought into line with legislatively stated goals.).

 [^83]: Silver, 81 N.Y.U.
 L. Rev. at 1862.

 [^84]: *See generally* Silvers, 81 N.Y.U.
 L. Rev. 1844 at 1868.

-[^85]: *Id.* (citing Randal O'Toole, Reforming the Forest Service 104 (1988) (For top managers, larger budgets mean greater prestige.
+[^85]: *ID.* (citing Randal O'Toole, Reforming the Forest Service 104 (1988) (For top managers, larger budgets mean greater prestige.
 For middle managers, larger budgets mean more people on their staff, and this generally provides them with higher salaries.
 For lower managers, larger budgets mean greater opportunities for advancement.)).

-[^86]: *Id.* at 1871.
+[^86]: *ID.* at 1871.